Exponential Idle Guides

 Due to fluctuations with stars, accel, \(t\), and more, Skipma and Bigma can be situation dependant.
 Below is a chart with normal accel and stars, but the students to skip due to Bigma and Skipma based on varying levels of deviation from normal t for that \(F(t)\).
 This does change based on CT’s as they shift data, but it is not the largest difference.

 Note: The best way to decide a bigma skipma is to either calculate phi distribution yourself or use the graduation calculator which will automatically ask for information for this calculation if you are on 1dσ.
+Instructions to run are found in Introduction to Graduation.

 Students to Skip